hammy275/spotify-proper-repeat-one/README.md

 A very small Python program that makes it so when you go to another song with the repeat mode set to "only this song", it will correct Spotify's automatic change to "repeat this playlist/album/whatever" back to "repeat this song".

+## Archived

+This repository is archived!
+I no longer use Spotify, nor have I for a while.
+This code may still work, but if it doesn't, don't expect an update to come around to fix it.

 ## Setup (for Linux and macOS systems with Python 3.7 or greater)

 1. `pip3 install -r requirements.txt`